ironpowertw/pmsm_driven/README.md

 This is a driven code for high-speed low-inductance PMSM.
 The code is developed based on Texus Instrument C2000 development kit.

 The main control structure is built using Field-oriented control (FOC) structure.
 This is a vector control method for PMSM.
-Since the load is a low-inductance machine, the PWM reflected harmonics on machine us huge.
+Since the load is a low-inductance machine, the PWM reflected harmonics on machine is huge.
 To solve the problem, a LC filter is implemented at the inverter output side.
-This structure solve two problems
+This structure solve two problems caused by LC filter

 1. LC filter natural frequency